richipal09/devrel-labs/agentic_rag/README.md

 2. Authenticate with HuggingFace:

-   The system uses Mistral-7B by default, which requires authentication with HuggingFace:
+   The system uses `Mistral-7B` by default, which requires authentication with HuggingFace:

    a.
-Create a HuggingFace account [here](https://huggingface.co/join)
+Create a HuggingFace account [here](https://huggingface.co/join), if you don't have one yet.

    b.
 Accept the Mistral-7B model terms & conditions [here](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)

    c.
 Create an access token [here](https://huggingface.co/settings/tokens)

    d.
-Create a `config.yaml` file (you can copy from `config_example.yaml`):
+Create a `config.yaml` file (you can copy from `config_example.yaml`), and add your HuggingFace token:
    ```yaml
    HUGGING_FACE_HUB_TOKEN: your_token_here
    ```